SeriousGuy888/HATApedia/content/articles/Inheritance Incident.md

 - Toby requested that everything, including his tools and armour to be returned immediately.
 - Jasper pressed his request for enderender access.

-These negotations were very tense, with Toby frequently pulling out his rocket launcher and pointing it at Remy and Jasper, while attempting to gaslight Remy into thinking that he is not holding a rocket launcher.
+These negotations were very tense, with Toby frequently pulling out his rocket launcher and pointing it at Remy and Jasper, while attempting to gaslight Remy into thinking that he was not holding a rocket launcher.

 ## Resolution
 Toby cut the negotations short, quickly pulling out his rocket launcher and loosing several rockets at the opposite side of the table.
 He managed to kill Jasper after first popping his totem of undying, and after firing several more missiles at Remy, caused Remy to log out in fear.